Imagine being in Mumbai city but having a need to travel to Bangalore only because a specific document needs your review and signature.

 While eDocuments are drafted digitally, the same can be authenticated in a lawful manner with the online signatures.

-The primary differences between online and offline signatures can be understood from the table below:
+The below table explains the primary differences between online and offline signatures:

 |Rationale:||Offline Signature||Online Signature|